blakekrpec/PyPeekr/README.md

     - Moved settings files out of the git repo to hide user ip addr from git.
     - Made the above move of settings work on windows.
     - Added port option to the settings so user can change it.
-    - Save IP Address button now writes IP settings to settings.yaml
+    - Save IP Address button now writes IP settings to settings.yaml.
+    - Added the stats (min, max, avg) to the panes.

 - Next:
     - Finish implementing client to read and store data.